Syslifters/reptor/docs/docs/writing-plugins/write-plugins.md

 ## Create findings

-Now we've reached the interesting path.
+Now we've reached the interesting part.
 Creating notes is nice but...
 We want to automate our report.

 The first thing we need to define is a name for your finding and a condition when the finding should be triggered.